TeoVH/holberton-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory
+pwd = prints the path of the current working directory ls = list the current directory